Leftfish/Advent-of-Code-2025/README.md

 * [2023](https://github.com/Leftfish/Advent-of-Code-2023): 25 days for the fourth time!
 * [2024](https://github.com/Leftfish/Advent-of-Code-2024): 25 days for the fifth time!

 For years I've been telling myself that I've had enough, that I no longer have time, that I have other stuff to do.
 So far, AoC won with everything, although ususally I had a couple of stars left to collect at the end of the regular AoC schedule.
 We'll see how it goes this time.
 It's going to be only 12 days, so I anticipate the difficulty to rise far quicker.
-As of day 3, I had the first big challenge (the second part required dynamic programming, which is one of my weaker skills).
+Day 3 part 2 was a big challenge (I used dynamic programming which is one of my weaker skills).
+Day 8 required some researching of stuff that I'd had only a vague idea about.

 Things I **L**earned, **R**evised or **I**mproved at in 2025: